clarkcb/xsearch/README.md

 * [Common Lisp](http://en.wikipedia.org/wiki/Common_Lisp) [3] - After some
   exposure to Clojure and Scheme/Racket, I've become intrigued with the Lisp family.
-I'm especially intrigued by the idea of homoiconicity and macros, but also by the language's multiparadigm nature.
+I'm interested in learning about macros, and also interested to see how the language's multiparadigm nature plays out.

+* [D](http://dlang.org/) [2] - I know next to nothing about D, other than it is intended as a replacement for C/C++ and it has a small but loyal following.

 * [Erlang](http://www.erlang.org/) [3] - I'm most interested in the message
   passing feature of Erlang.
 I had a small amount of exposure to a similar